-While living in Florence, Dr. Charteris married the postmaster’s daughter, Margaretta Wade Webster on November 19th, 1890.
-She was born on the 11th of November, 1866, the eldest child of John Webster and the former Isabella Phillips.
-Her siblings were Edward, Mary, Charlie, twins Walter and Lillie, Olive, Ross and Guy.
-The Webster family lived mostly in Bothwell while Mrs. Charteris was growing up.
-According to the 1871 census, her father was a blacksmith and according to the 1881 census her father was a merchant.
+While living in Florence, Dr. Charteris married Margaretta Wade Webster on November 19th, 1890.
+Mrs. Charteris was born in Florence (Lambton County), Ontario on the 11th of November, 1866.
+She was the eldest of 9 children born to John Webster and the former Isabella Philips.
+Her father was a merchant and the post master in Florence and her siblings were; Isaac “Edward” Webster, Mary Edith Webster, William Charles “Charlie” Charteris, twins Elizabeth “Lillie” Webster and George “Walter” Webster, Olive Melrose Webster, John “Ross” Webster and Guy Sterling Webster.
+According to the 1871 census, her father was a blacksmith but by the time the 1881 census was taken her father was a merchant/post master.

-Dr. and Mrs. Charteris became the parents to three children: Gwendolyn Isabella, Charles Maxwell and Walter Francis.
+Dr. and Mrs. Charteris had three children: Gwendolyn Isabella Charteris, Charles Maxwell Charteris and Walter Francis Charteris.

 Mrs. Charteris was a member of St. Andrew’s United Church and played the piano for the Sunday school.
 She belonged to the I.O.D.E., the Women’s Canadian Club and the Brooke Circle of the King’s Daughters.

-Dr. Charteris died on November 25th, 1916 at the age of 51.
-Dr Charteris had a history of heart trouble and collapsed on the floor of his residence after returning home from a medical call.
-Mrs. Charteris died on the 21st of December, 1943 at Public General Hospital in Chatham.
+Dr Charteris had a history of heart trouble and he collapsed on the floor of his residence after returning home from a medical call.
+Dr. Charteris died on the 25th of November, 1916 at the age of 51.
+Mrs. Charteris died on the 21st of December, 1943 at the Public General Hospital in Chatham.
 At the time of her death, she resided at 20 Raleigh Street.
-Dr. and Mrs. Charteris are buried at Maple Leaf Cemetery in Chatham, Ontario.
+Dr. and Mrs. Charteris were buried at Maple Leaf Cemetery in Chatham.